 Constipation is when you have difficulty passing stools and experience a decrease in the frequency of stools.
-Constipation can be accompanied by gas, stomach cramps, or pressure.
+Constipation can be accompanied by bloating, stomach cramps, or nausea.
 It is a chemo side effect that can often be managed by diet or by medication.

 Causes of Constipation

 Constipation can have a number of causes, including:

 - Chemo medications